Skip to content

 Structure Your Brand Story for Success

-During this chapter we are going to dig into the common structure that all great narratives share.
+During this chapter, we are going to dig into the common structure that all great narratives share.

 Implementing the right story structure is critical to telling effective stories.
-Because of it's importance, this section is a little heavier in terms of content.
+Because of its importance, this section is a little heavier in terms of content.

 Grab some water, and let's jump in.

-What Are The Components of A Great Story?
+What Are the Components of a Great Story?

 The best part?